hippopotamus-prime/astar-free/README.md

 use case for the [A*](https://en.wikipedia.org/wiki/A*_search_algorithm) pathfinding algorithm.

+## Free Software
+AStar is free software as described by the GNU General Public License (v3).
+See LICENSE.md for details.
+The license does not apply to content exclusive to the cartridge version of the game, described below.

 ## Cartridges
 Want a copy on a real physical cartridge?
 Get it from [Atari Age](https://atariage.com/store/index.php?l=product_detail&p=821)!

-The cartridge includes **24 unique levels** that are not present in the GitHub version of the game.
-The 8 levels in the GitHub version were created specifically for the open source release and likewise do not appear in the cartridge version.
+The cartridge includes **24 unique levels** that are not present in the open source version of the game.
+The 8 levels here on GitHub were created specifically for the open source release and likewise do not appear in the cartridge version.